Computational quantum transport: a scattering approach perspective: Introduction

 \subsection{How to read this review}

 This review first establishes the scattering matrix formalism, and uses it to derive the NEGF formalism.
-Attention has been taken to derive both formalisms using unified notation and to gather a comprehensive set of proofs, including several original ones.
+Care has been taken to derive both formalisms using unified notation and to gather a comprehensive set of proofs, including several original ones.

-In order to not overwhelm the readers with the technical details, we start with a pedagogical Sec.~\ref{sec:pedag-exampl-cond} that introduces the main concepts: scattering wave functions, scattering matrix, and Landauer formula using the minimal example of a square lattice, which allows to keep the notation and the derivation simple.
-Readers not familiar with the scattering theory can use this section as an entry point to the field, but experts can skip this section altogether.
+In order to not overwhelm the readers with the technical details, we start with a pedagogical Sec.~\ref{sec:pedag-exampl-cond} that introduces the main concepts: scattering wave functions, scattering matrix, and Landauer formula using the minimal example of a square lattice in a rectangular geometry, which allows us to keep the notation and the derivation simple.

 Sec.~\ref{sec:scatt-form-discr} introduces the scattering problem as a set of linear equations whose solution defines both the scattering wave function and the scattering matrix.
 It also introduces the notation used in the rest of the review.
-Solving for both the wave function \emph{and} the scattering matrix at the same time is not entirely standard in the field, we name it the $\Psi S$-approach.
-It forms the backbone of this review from which all the other approaches are derived.
+Solving for both the wave function \emph{and} the scattering matrix at the same time is not entirely standard in the field, and we name it the $\Psi S$-approach.
+It forms the \emph{backbone} of this review from which all the other approaches are derived.
 This section maintains maximal generality, only assuming discrete models and translationally invariant leads.
-Sec.~\ref{sec:stable-form-infin} expands on Sec.~\ref{sec:scatt-form-discr} by transforming the scattering problem into a form that is stable for numerical calculations.
+Sec.~\ref{sec:stable-form-infin} expands on Sec.~\ref{sec:scatt-form-discr} by transforming the scattering problem into a form that is more stable for numerical calculations.

 We establish the relation to NEGF in Sec.~\ref{sec:green} by introducing the retarded Green's function using a linear problem approach, similar to the one that defines the scattering formalism.
 While this is an uncommon approach, it has the advantage of emphasizing the close analogy between the scattering matrix and the Green's function techniques and allowing for a direct derivation of the Fisher--Lee relations that connect one with the other.

-Sec.~\ref{sec:green} ends with making contact with the more standard approach to Green's function that uses the Dyson equation and the RGF class of algorithms.
+In Sec.~\ref{sec:numerics} we discuss how to numerically solve the equations introduced in Secs.~\ref{sec:scatt-form-discr}-\ref{sec:green}.
+To this end, we review different approaches, ranging from using sparse linear solvers to using specialized algorithms such as the RGF algorithm.